moabukar/moabukar/README.md

-### **PAGE UNDER CONSTRUCTION**

-### Hi there, I'm Mohamed👋
+### Hi there, I'm Mohamed 👋

-🔭  I'm a Platform Engineer who has a passion for learning new technologies and sharing my knowledge to the community.
+🔭  Mohamed is an Engineer at heart.
+A Cloud-Native, DevOps and GitOps Enthusiast who has a passion for learning new technologies and sharing his knowledge to the community.

-🌱  In the near future, I hope to create an open-source project and contibute to currently running open-source projects.
+🌱  Enjoys contributing to open-source projects and in the near-future, contribute to currently running open-source projects

 ### Languages and Tools:
 <p align="left">